Azure/azure-rest-api-specs/specification/desktopvirtualization/resource-manager/readme.md

   - Microsoft.DesktopVirtualization/stable/2024-04-03/desktopvirtualization.json
 suppressions:
     - code: PatchIdentityProperty
+      from: desktopvirtualization.json
       reason: There is an error loop with the identity property.
 We received approval to suppress this error, but we still need to investigate error loop.
 ```
 ### Tag: package-preview-2024-03